-Felipe De Los Rios La Rosa, M.D., indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interests.
+Felipe De Los Rios La Rosa, M.D., has no relevant financial relationship with ineligible companies* to disclose.

 Italo Linfante, M.D., indicated that he is a consultant for Medtronic and Stryker.
 Dr. Linfante is also a shareholder in InNeuroCo and Three Rivers Medical.

 Alberto Pinzon-Ardila, M.D., PH.D., indicated that he is on the speakers' bureau for Sunovion and UCB.

 All of the relevant financial relationships listed for these individuals have been mitigated.